mh250229/Selling_Configuration_Doc/Return_Policy.md

 * Receipt Lookup Period - to define the number of days up to which the system goes back in a search for transactions that were performed.
 * Is Best for Guest - indicates if the refund policy favors the customer or the retailer, when the item is returned against a Receipt in which the same item was purchased more than once and sold for different prices.
 For example, open price items such as magazines.

-The Return Policies can be configured with the following optional options:
+All Return Policies can be configured with the following optional options:

 * EnterpriseUnitsIds - all the business units to which the Return Policy is applied
 * Reimbursement - to define the paid tender and refund tender details for the Return Policy: